brianhouse/sound_art/lectures/06_synthesis.md

 #### Placement

 A blank white canvas is both intimidating and filled with possibility.
 Under the "Put" menu we see the different types of things that we can add to our patch.
-Rather than select one, note that there are keyboard shortcuts for each option: for example, you can create an "Object" by typing Command-1 (Control-1 on Windows and Linux).
+Rather than select one, note that there are keyboard shortcuts for each option: for example, you can create an "object" by typing Command-1 (Control-1 on Windows and Linux).

 ![](media/06_04_pd_put.png)

 Leave the menu, and type Command-1.
 When you move your cursor over the patch, you'll see a dashed blue rectangle follow it.
-Click somewhere to place the Object, and you'll see a flashing cursor.
+Click somewhere to place the object, and you'll see a flashing cursor.

 ![](media/06_05_pd_placement.png)

-Objects are the "vocabulary" of Pd.
+objects are the "vocabulary" of Pd.
 The more names of objects you know, the more complicated things you can do with Pd.
-If you type the word "print" inside this Object and click again outside the box, you will create the [print] Object.
+If you type the word "print" inside this object and click again outside the box, you will create the [print] object.

 ![](media/06_05_pd_placement_2.png)